 5. All students in this course are required to pick up and read a copy of the summary of the talk that week two days before the scheduled talk.
-They will be on the table in front of Chemistry's secretary's office (CF317b).
+They will be on the table in front of Ms. Johnson's office (CF317b).